c3sr/split-ner/README.md

 | Span Detection (Q3) | ```splitner/spandetect-qa-find-bionlp13cg```    |
 | Span Detection (Q4) | ```splitner/spandetect-qa-empty-bionlp13cg```   |

+## Additional Resources

+We also have a video presentation of our work from ACL 2023 conference and some slides / poster.
+Do check them out in the [resources](resources) directory!

 ## Citation

 We hope you like our work. 😊 Please do cite us when you reference Split-NER: